Robert de Pinkeney

 Sir Robert de Pinkeney, Baron Pinkeney was a 13th-century English noble.
 He was a competitor for the Crown of Scotland and died in 1296.

 Robert was the son of Henry de Pinkeney, Baron of Pinkeney, Lord of Wedon-Pinkeney and Mary de Wahull.
 He succeeded to his father's estates and titles upon the death of his father in 1277.
 Wedon-Pinkney is located in Northamptonshire, England.
 The family also had lands at Ballencrieff and Luffness in Lothian, Scotland.

-Upon the death of the Margaret, Maid of Norway in 1290, Robert became one of the competitors for the Crown of Scotland, deriving his claim from his great-grandmother Marjorie, an alleged natural daughter of Henry, Earl of Huntingdon, son of King David I.
+Upon the death of Margaret, Maid of Norway, in 1290, Robert became one of the competitors for the Crown of Scotland, deriving his claim from his great-grandmother Marjorie, an alleged natural daughter of Henry, Earl of Huntingdon, son of King David I.

 Robert died in 1296 and was succeeded by his brother Henry.